Who is a Biochemist?

 Que.
 Where do biochemists work?Ans.

 Biochemists work in a variety of settings like some work in manufacturing, energy development, or environmental restoration firms and in hospital laboratories.
-They may also work as faculty, research staff, or teachers at colleges, universities, and secondary schools.
-Some also work for law firms, where they deal with scientific cases.
+A career as a biochemist provides employment opportunities as faculty, research staff, or teachers at colleges, universities, and secondary schools.
+Several biochemists also work for law firms, where they deal with scientific cases.

 Que.
 What are the highest paying biochemistry jobs?Ans.